hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 ### Deleting Files

 - removing a file from the computer's file system
+- most OS keeps track of where files are on hard disk using pointers
+    - each file and folder on a hard disk has a pointer that tells the OS
+    - where the file's data ends and begins with
+- when a file is deleted,
+    - OS deletes pointers
+    - marks secotrs containing that file as available
+- its considered that files are no longer present in hard disk (considered as free space)
+- uses a file allocation table (FAT) to store the location of files on the disk
+- the delete utility just deletes the reference of the index in the FAT
+- until OS writes new data, deleted files are still recoverable
+- recovery programs can scan for deleted files and restore them
+- if file is partially overwritten, can only recovery half of that file
+- file recovery pointers work by reinstating pointers
+    - reinstating the index in FAT

 ## Application Software

 - group of software designed for the end user
+- uses computer to perform specific tasks

 ## Software